-The Heard Museum displays more than 40,000 pieces of fine art and cultural artifacts in twelve galleries.
-The Courtyard Cafe is a great place to have an invigoeating coffee drink before setting off to see the huge collection of rare Native American textiles, beadwork, basketry, ceramics and scupture.
-This year until mid-August, a blockbuster exhibition entitled “Frida Kahlo and Diego Rivers” includes Kahlo’s famous Self Portrait with Monkeys, and Rivera’s Calla Lily Vendor.
+In twelve expansive galleries, the Heard Museum displays more than 40,000 pieces of fine American Indian art and cultural artifacts.
+The Courtyard Cafe is a great place to have an invigorating coffee drink before setting off to see the huge collection of rare Native American textiles, beadwork, basketry, ceramics and sculpture.

 An impressive new bastion of cowboy culture, Western Spirit: Scottsdale’s Museum of the West is filled with paintings, sculpture, artifacts and interactive exhibits from across the Western states.
 Maynard Dixon’s 1935 mural of Kit Carson’s mountain men leads the way to depictions of the Lewis and Clark expedition, to the works of Arizona artist John Coleman and those by Charles M. Russell, Fritz Scholder, Allan Houser; and to vintage saddles, spurs and ephemera that illuminate the lives of the cowboys.
-An aficionado of museum gift shops, I was disappointed to find the rather small, uninspiring retail outlet here; perhaps the brand new museum has plans to add Native American-made art and apparel, and cool cowboy stuff!
+Step up for selfies in front of the Western Spirit Trail 3D murals, and don’t miss the gift shop for Native American-made art and apparel, and cool cowboy stuff!

-Adjacent to Sky Harbor Airport, the Pueblo Grande Museum lies on an ancient Hohokam archaeological site.
-A short walking trail leads to a platform mound, a ball court, and replicated dwellings, and to galleries of pre-Columbian and Native American artifacts.
-Through August, the “One World, Many Voices: The Artistry of Canyon Records” exhibit features one of the country’s oldest independent record labels, accompanied by live music on Sundays.
+Adjacent to Sky Harbor Airport, the Pueblo Grande Museum and Archaeological Park lies on an ancient Hohokam archaeological site.
+A short walking trail leads to a platform mound, a ball court, and replicated dwellings, and to galleries of pre-Columbian and Native American artifacts focused on the peoples who lived the area from A.D.
+450 to 1450, and the archaeological methods used to learn about these ancient farmers of the Salt and Gila River Valleys.